cmars/juju-charm-mattermost/README.md

 - That you've exposed mattermost.
 Let's Encrypt needs to connect to ports 80 and 443 as part of the registration process.
-- That the DNS name has had time to propagate.
+- That the DNS name has had time to propagate and cached entries have expired.
 - That the DNS name is allowed by Let's Encrypt.
 Some names, like the dynamic ones given to EC2 instances, may not be allowed.

-### Secured with your own TLS PKI regime

-This charm also supports `interface:tls-client`, so you can use your own CA.

-    juju deploy cs:~cmars/mattermost
-    juju deploy postgresql
-    juju deploy cs:~containers/easyrsa
-    juju add-relation postgresql:db mattermost:db
-    juju add-relation easyrsa mattermost

 ### Reverse-proxied by a front-end

+With `fqdn` unset, relate mattermost to a reverse proxy.

     juju deploy cs:~cmars/mattermost
     juju deploy postgresql